MishraSubash/MishraSubash.github.io/_posts/2022-12-15-Reference-Intermediate-Step-From-One-To-Another-Power-Query.md

 ---
 layout: post
-title: Reference specific step from another query
+title: Reference a specific step from another query in Power BI
 # subtitle:
 ---